 - Learn more about why it's important

 Recreation is another important economic factor associated with shellfish harvesting.
-In 2005, the Washington Department of Fish and Wildlife collected nearly $1.5 million in licensing fees for shellfish and seaweed.
+In 2005, the Washington Department of Fish and Wildlife collected nearly $1.5 million in licensing fees for harvest of shellfish and seaweed.

-Shellfish also help improve water clarity by filtering the water, provide food for animals in higher food webs, and create space to allow more light for eelgrass to grow - which provides a crucial nursery for many marine animals.
+Shellfish also help improve water clarity by filtering the water, provide food for animals higher in the food webs, and create space to allow more light for eelgrass to grow - which provides a crucial nursery for many fish and other marine animals.